Analytics

 - Dialog – name of the dialog where it happened

-- Dialog Element – which element didn’t recognize the incoming message (either Process User Input or Attribute)
+- Dialog Element – which element didn’t recognize the incoming message (either User response or Save user response)

 - Count – how many times this particular message was received